Andrew Aitchison under licence by Creative Commons

 “It is rare, if not unheard of, for a judge from a top court of one nation to enter another nation to criticize a unanimous decision of the host country’s highest court,” says Juliet Guichon, an assistant professor in Community Health Sciences and a member of the O’Brien Institute for Public Health at the Cumming School of Medicine.

-Justice Cameron will discuss the unanimous decision of the Supreme Court of Canada, R. V. Mabior, which imposes a legal duty on those living with HIV to disclose their status to partners unless they have a low viral load and use a condom.
+Justice Cameron discussed the unanimous decision of the Supreme Court of Canada, R. V. Mabior, which imposes a legal duty on those living with HIV to disclose their status to partners unless they have a low viral load and use a condom.
 The decision was decried by many physicians and researchers who said it did not consider medical evidence, and further stigmatized people living with HIV.

 Mabior was sentenced in 2008 to 14 years for not disclosing his status before having unprotected sex with multiple women.
 He was later deported to his native Sudan.
 None of his partners contracted HIV.